Default

 Navigating Relationships and Marriage as a Foreigner

 Living in Saudi Arabia as a foreigner can make relationships and marriage tricky.
 The compound life and limited dating options make finding partners hard.
-Also, the way people show love in public is very different, so foreigners must watch what they do.
+Additionally, exploring marriage options for foreigners is essential, as the way people show love in public is very different, so foreigners must watch what they do.

 Compound Life and Dating Scene